Christmas in Italy

 Be a part of the Festa Di Santa Lucia

 This is an Italian Christmas tradition that consists of a street feast that takes place outside the church of Santa Lucia in Piano dei Mantellini, Siena.
 It is related to the legend of a staunch Christian Saint belonging to Sicily.
 She was known for her devotion to the poor, having given away everything she owned to the needy.
 Legend holds that she refused to marry a pagan who reported her to the Romans who, despite being armed with 1000 men and 50 oxen could not bring any harm upon her.
 Post is receiving the sacrament, she died in the early 300’s.
-It is in honour of her that the feast is held, in her honour this feast is held on December 13th which is coincidentally the shortest day and longest night of the year.
+It is in honour of her that the feast is held on December 13th which is coincidentally the shortest day and longest night of the year.

 Experience the Father Christmases on Canoes